erinconeill/sat-scores/README.md

 # sat-scores
-This repository visualizes the relationship between SAT Scores and year taken,
+This repository visualizes the relationship between SAT Scores and year taken.

 ## Description